-- (1) At the first annual general meeting of the members of the CIO all the charity trustees shall retire from office; - (2) At every subsequent annual general meeting of the members of the CIO, one-third of the charity trustees shall retire from office.
-If the number of charity trustees is not three or a multiple of three, then the number nearest to one-third shall retire from office, but if there is only one charity trustee, he or she shall retire; - (3) The charity trustees to retire by rotation shall be those who have been longest in office since their last appointment or reappointment.
-If any trustees were last appointed or reappointed on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot; - (4) The vacancies so arising may be filled by the decision of the members at the annual general meeting; any vacancies not filled at the annual general meeting may be filled as provided in sub-clause (5) of this clause; - (5) The members or the charity trustees may at any time decide to appoint a new charity trustee, whether in place of a charity trustee who has retired or been removed in accordance with clause 15 (Retirement and removal of charity trustees), or as an additional charity trustee, provided that the limit specified in clause 12(3) on the number of charity trustees would not as a result be exceeded; - (6) A person so appointed by the members of the CIO shall retire in accordance with the provisions of sub-clauses (2) and (3) of this clause.
-A person so appointed by the charity trustees shall retire at the conclusion of the next annual general meeting after the date of his or her appointment, and shall not be counted for the purpose of determining which of the charity trustees is to retire by rotation at that meeting.
+(1) Elected charity trustees

+- (a) at every annual general meeting of the members of the CIO one-third of the elected charity trustees shall retire from office.
+If the number of elected charity trustees is not three or a multiple of three, then the number nearest to one-third shall retire from office but if there is only one charity trustee, he or she or it or it shall retire; - (b) the charity trustees to retire by rotation shall be those who are longest in office since their last appointment or reappointment.
+If any trustees were last appointed or reappointed on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot; - (c) the vacancies so arising may be filled by the decision of the members at the annual general meeting; any vacancies not filled at the annual general meeting may be filled as provided in Sub-Clause (d) of this Clause; - (d) the members or the charity trustees may at any time decide to appoint a new charity trustee, whether in place of a charity trustee who has retired or been removed in accordance with Clause 15 (Retirement and removal of charity trustees), or as an additional charity trustee, provided that the limit specified in Clause 12 (3) on the number of charity trustees would not as a result be exceeded; - (e) a person so appointed by the CIO shall retire in accordance with the provision of Sub-Clauses (a) and (b) of this Clause.
+A person so appointed by the charity trustees shall retire at the conclusion of the annual general meeting next following the date of his or her or its appointment and shall not be counted for the purpose of determining which of the charity trustees is to retire by rotation at that meeting.